kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

+- **A `ResourceClaim`'s `matchAttribute`/`distinctAttribute` constraint references a list-typed attribute, but the allocation cannot be satisfied**
+  - Detection: The claim's pod stays `Pending`/unschedulable; `scheduler_unschedulable_pods{plugin="DynamicResources"}` increases. `kubectl describe pod` shows a scheduling failure event from the `DynamicResources` plugin.
+  - Mitigations: Verify the intended device set actually has a non-empty intersection (for `matchAttribute`) or is pairwise disjoint (for `distinctAttribute`) by inspecting the relevant `ResourceSlice` attribute values (`kubectl get resourceslice -o yaml`).
+  - Diagnostics: kube-scheduler logs at `-v=7` show per-device constraint evaluation (`Allocating one device`, similar to existing DRA allocator logging).
+  - Testing: Covered by allocator unit tests (see [Unit tests](#unit-tests)); e2e coverage planned before v1.38 freeze (see [e2e tests](#e2e-tests)).
+- **A driver publishes an attribute that changed from scalar to list-typed, breaking an existing CEL device selector**
+  - Detection: `ResourceClaim`/`DeviceClass` CEL selector compilation or evaluation errors surfaced via API validation errors or scheduler logs.
+  - Mitigations: Rewrite the CEL expression to use `.includes(...)` instead of direct equality, per [API Changes](#introduce-includes-function-in-cel).
+  - Diagnostics: kube-apiserver validation error messages on write; kube-scheduler logs for evaluation-time errors.
+  - Testing: Covered by CEL compiler unit tests (`compile_test.go`).
+- **Version skew: an n-1 component (gate disabled) encounters a stored CEL expression referencing a list-typed attribute**
+  - Detection: Would previously have surfaced as an evaluation error on the older/gate-disabled component; now avoided by design (see [Version Skew Strategy](#version-skew-strategy)).
+  - Mitigations: N/A during normal operation; if encountered, complete the rollout of the gate across all control-plane instances.
+  - Diagnostics: kube-apiserver/kube-scheduler logs would show CEL evaluation errors if this guarantee were violated.
+  - Testing: Covered by CEL compiler unit tests (`compile_test.go`), which run in the `StoredExpressions` environment with the feature disabled.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+Check `scheduler_plugin_execution_duration_seconds{plugin="DynamicResources"}` to confirm whether allocator latency (rather than some unrelated scheduling bottleneck) is the source of the regression, then inspect the size of the `ResourceSlice` attribute lists and the number of `matchAttribute`/`distinctAttribute` constraints involved in the slow requests — both are bounded (`ResourceSliceMaxAttributeValuesPerDevice` = 48) but a cluster using values near that bound combined with many constraints is the most likely source of elevated latency.

 ## Implementation History